 Optical Scope Alignment – the Basics

 Optical Scope Alignments or “Scoping” for short; is the most advanced method for obtaining a perfect marine shaft alignment with struts, shaft logs, engines or v-drives.
-Scoping is the latest generation and far more advanced than the old piano wire system and even laser alignments.
+Scoping is the latest generation of alignment technology and far more advanced than the old piano wire system and even laser alignments.

-The basis of a proper geometrical alignment starts with a fixed line that runs from a point in the middle of an aft strut though a point in an intermediate strut or shaft log.
-Two points create a line and that line is the foundation for the alignment.
-The two main components of a scope alignment are the optical line scope and a series of optical targets.
+The basis of a proper geometrical alignment starts with a fixed line that runs from a point in the center of an aft strut though a point in the center of an intermediate strut or shaft log.
+Those two points create a line and that line is the foundation for the perfect alignment.
+The two main tools of a scope alignment system are the scope and a number of optical targets.

-The scope is a piece of engineering or survey equipment – a telescope with a set of cross hairs – similar to a targeting scope on a riffle.
-Optical targets are two inch diameter pieces of glass with cross hairs in the center.
+The scope is a piece of engineering or survey equipment – a telescope with a set of cross hairs – similar to a spotters scope or a scope on a riffle.
+Optical targets are two inch diameter pieces of glass with micro-line cross hairs in the center.

 To start an alignment, an optical target must be placed in the center of the aft strut.
 A second optical target is placed in the center of the shaft log or exit tube.
-The optical scope is set up on a tripod two or three feet aft of the strut.
+The optical scope is set up on a tripod one or two feet aft of the strut.
 Adjustments are made to the tripod and scope in order to focus the cross hairs of the scope with the cross hairs of the target in both the aft strut and the exit tube.
 This requires repeated focusing, back and forth, on the two optical targets (since the targets are clear glass you can focus through one target to see the next one in line).
 By carefully adjusting the scope and tripod you will eventually get both the strut and exit tube cross hairs aligned.
-Those two points create a perfect alignment line that is the basis for further alignments and troubleshooting.
-At this point the scope is fixed – it should not be bumped, moved or adjusted, as this would change the alignment line.
+Those two points create a perfect alignment line that is the basis for further alignment diagnostics and repair.
+From this point on the scope is fixed – it cannot be bumped, moved or adjusted, as this would change the alignment line.

-A third optical target is place precisely in the center of the transmission or v-drive flange.
+A third optical target is place precisely in the center of the transmission output flange.
 Accurately placing the mirror in the center of the pilot is critical.
 With the scope aligned to the two main alignment points (strut and exit tube target) you can now focus the scope forward to the target on the transmission.
-If the cross hairs in the scope do not align with the engine you know you are out of alignment.
+If the cross hairs in the scope do not align with the cross hairs on the transmission you know you are out of alignment.
 If an advanced optical scope is used the distance

 between the scope hairs and target hairs can be measured to indicate the amount of adjustment required on the engine mounts.
 Ultimately we are looking for an alignment within a few thousandths of an inch.